 Are there any changes in the deadlines for payment of tuition fees?

 Currently, the deadline remains unaffected.
 The last date for payment of the tuition fee for the autumn semester is 1 June and the deadline for the spring semester is 15 December.

 Can the tuition fee be refunded if I am not able to commence my studies?

-If you plan on commencing your studies in the autumn 2020, you must pay the tuition fee for the first semester by the 1 June.
-We can assure you that Stockholm University will have a generous policy regarding refunds of tuition fees.
-For example, you have the right to reimbursement of the tuition fee if you are prevented from leaving your home country, or from entering Sweden, due to coronavirus.
+You have the right to reimbursement of the tuition fee if you are prevented from leaving your home country, or from entering Sweden, due to coronavirus.
 The same applies if you, due to health reasons, are prevented from starting your studies as planned.

 If you register for the course/course within programme a non-completion of studies must be registered in the study documentation system LADOK, no later than three weeks after the commencement of the course/course within programme, in order for you to be able to apply for a reimbursement of the tuition fee.